-Don’t get involved in a relationship so much that you forget you have a life, an identity that needs to exist.
+Don’t get involved in a relationship so much that you forget you have a life, don’t apologize for in a relationship, an identity that needs to exist.
 A relationship is an important part of your life but it is not your entire life.
-No matter how deep your relationship is, you should not be apologetic for having your own preferences, views, likes and dislikes and life goals.
+Don’t make it an addiction.
+No matter how deep your relationship is, you should not be apologetic for having your own preferences, views likes and dislikes and life goals.
 This stands true whether you are in an everlasting relationship or in the initial stages of a relationship which is just one of the several you are going to have.

 Remember, you can break up with a person but not with yourself.